spiral/docs/console/commands.md

 }
 ```

-Use constants `NAME` and `DESCRIPTION` to give name to your command.
+Use constants `NAME` and `DESCRIPTION` to give a name to your command.
 You can invoke it now using:

 ```bash
 $ php app.php my:command